miiazertyy/Discord-LLM-Selfbot/README.md

 -   [x] Psychoanalysis Command: Use the `~analyse` command to analyse a mentioned user's messages and find insights on their personality.
 It's like having a therapist in your server!
 -   [x] Runs on Meta AI's Llama-3: The bot uses the Llama-3 model from Meta AI, which is one of the most powerful models available.
 -   [x] Secure Credential Management: Keep your credentials secure using environment variables.
--   [x] Crafted with Care: Made with lots of love and attention to detail.

 ## 📜 Commands